Winfield Scott: First years in the army

-In early 1808, President Thomas Jefferson asked Congress to authorize an expansion of the United States Army after the British announced an escalation of their naval blockade of France, thereby threatening American shipping.
+In early 1808, President Thomas Jefferson asked Congress to authorize an expansion of the United States Army after the British government issued the Orders in Council, which affected American trade with Europe.
 Scott convinced U.S. Senator William Branch Giles, a family friend, to help him obtain a commission in the newly expanded army.
 In May 1808, shortly before his twenty-second birthday, Scott was commissioned as a captain in the light artillery.
 Tasked with recruiting a company, he raised his troops from the Petersburg and Richmond areas, then traveled with his unit to New Orleans to join their regiment.
 Scott was deeply disturbed by what he viewed as the unprofessionalism of the army, which at the time consisted of just 2,700 officers and men.
 He later wrote that "the old officers had, very generally, sunk into either sloth, ignorance, or habits of intemperate drinking."

 He soon clashed with his commander, General James Wilkinson, over Wilkinson's refusal to follow the orders of Secretary of War William Eustis to remove troops from an unhealthy bivouac site.
 Wilkinson owned the site, and while the poor location caused several illnesses and deaths among his soldiers, Wilkinson refused to relocate them because he personally profited.
 In addition, staying near New Orleans enabled Wilkinson to pursue his private business interests and continue the courtship of Celestine Trudeau, whom he later married.